Hiding items

 The results of the Hiding are NOT stored to disk.
 That means that after storing and reading, no items are hidden.

-Ctrl-F7 revokes the hiding, so it has the same effect as "View | Revoke hiding" in the main menu.
-Alternatively the rightmost button:
+F7 opens the dialog.
+Shift-F7 repeats the hiding, which only makes sense if you have selected different items in the meantime.
+Ctrl-F7 revokes the hiding, so it has the same effect as "View | Revoke hiding" in the menu.

 Previous page in the tutorial Next page in the tutorial